 Where can I go from here?

-Once you have completed your PADI Rescue Diver programme you really have reached a crossroads in your diving.
-As a prerequisite to the PADI Divemaster programme and then onto the Instructor levels, many see the PADI Rescue Diver as the first step on the road to becoming a professional diver.
+Once you have completed your PADI Rescue Diver programme you have reached a crossroads in your diving.
+As a prerequisite to the PADI Divemaster programme and then onto the Instructor levels, many see the PADI Rescue Diver as the first step on the road to becoming a PADI Professional.